pixelsnow/42_BSQ/README.md

 - Queues, linked lists and memory handling - all together our system ended up being quite complex and it was a great experience perfecting it.

-- Always triple check every file manually to make sure it doesn't violate the Norm 🥲
+- The importance of triple checking every file manually to make sure it doesn't violate the Norm 🥲

 ## How to run